Eleee28/Eleee28/README.md

 - 🛠️ **Developing**: Web apps and mobile apps using modern frameworks and tools.
 - 🔍 **Exploring**: Client-server programming concepts and design patterns.
-- 📈 **Improving**: Frontend and backend programming with JavaScript and Kotlin.
+- 📈 **Improving**: Frontend and backend programming with JavaScript.

 ---